-Ho urs General Education n 1 Written Communic cations 6 Oral Communicati ons 3 Mathematics Students must complete one (1) of the four (4) courses in the Mathematics pathway (MTH 160, MTH 161, MTH 180, or MTH 185), or a course that requires one of the Mathematics pathways courses as a prerequisite.
-3 Social and Behavioral Sciences Students must complete nine (9) credit hours from at least two (2) different disciplines.
+Code redit · lours General Education • Written Communic 6 Oral Communication ons 3 Mathematics Students must complete one (1) of the four (4) courses in the Mathematics pathway (MTH 160, MTH 161, MTH 180, or MTH 185), or a course that requires one of the Mathematics pathways courses as a prerequisite.
+2 Social and Behavioral Sciences Students must complete nine (9) credit hours from at least two (2) different disciplines.
 One course must be an approved Civics course.
 9 Humanities and Fine Arts Students must complete nine (9) credit hours from at least two (2) different disciplines.
 There is a limit of three (3) credit hours of Performance courses that can be applied to the Humanities and Fine Arts Knowledge Area and to the total CORE 42.
-9 Natural Sciences Students must complete seven (7) credit hours from at least two (2) different disciplines.
+Natural Sciences Students must complete seven (7) credit hours from at least two (2) different disciplines.
 One course must contain a laboratory component.
 7 CORE 42 Elective Any course designated with a MOTR number can be used to reach 42 credit hours with the exception of a limit of three (3) credit hours of Performance courses.
 No more than three (3) credit hours of Performance courses can be applied to the entire 42-credit hour CORE 42 general education block.
-5
+2 5